evopix-archive/orm-mptt/README.md

-# This is the stable branch for Kohana 3.1 and is no longer maintained!!!
+# This library is old and no longer maintained, for a modern alternative use [Doctrine Extensions](https://github.com/Atlantic18/DoctrineExtensions).

 # MPTT Library, extends ORM